-The first step to get unemployment benefits is apply for it.
+The first step to get Minnesota unemployment benefits is apply for it.
 Once you apply for a benefit account, your case will be verified and your eligibility status will be notified with in a week.
 Once you are termed eligible, you will proceed to the next step which is fulfilling weekly requirements.

 You have to fulfill weekly requirements without which you will not be paid any benefit amount.
 In short, once you are termed eligible to obtain benefits, each week you have to file a claim / certify after fulfilling the requirements.
-Weekly claims are in place to ensure only genuine applicants receive benefits and to drive them to get a job soon as these benefits are temporary.
+Minnesota weekly unemployment claims are in place to ensure only genuine applicants receive benefits and to drive them to get a job soon as these benefits are temporary.

 To be eligible for benefits for any week, you must:

 - Submit a timely request for Benefit Payment.

 - Be able and willing to immediately accept work in your usual occupation or other suitable employment.

 - Seek work and be willing to accept the hours, wage, commuting distance and other conditions of employment that are normal for someone in your occupation with your skills and experience.